Herbie Seneviratne: Career

 Then, Herbie joined with Minerva Music Troupe led by B. A. W. Jayamanne and Hugo Fernando.
 Later he made the lead role in the film Kapati Arakshakaya.
 The film was shot at the Southern Studio in Mylaser.
 In the film, he sang the popular song 'Pinsara Mage Soyura' along with Rukmani Devi.
 Herbie also sang a baila song with Latha Walpola in his brother's second film Eda Rae.
 Along with Rukmani, Herbie acted in many films in the lead role including Veradunu Kurumanama, Peralena Iranama, Hadisi Vinischaya, Segawunu Pilithura and Iranganie.
 He also played the lead role in the film Sansare and Radala Piliruwa with Rita Ratnayake.

 However, his most notable acting came alongside Kanthi Gunatunga where they acted in the films Vana Mohini, Suraya and Surasena.
 The song 'Dutu Da Idala Luhu Banda' sung with Kanthi in the film Suraya became very popular.
 The film Surasena was created in six languages and simultaneously filmed with all six languages.
-In Tamil version, the film titled Melai Kallin and starred by MG Ramachandran, whereas Dilip Kumar made the lead role in Hindi adaptation Asad.
+The original Tamil version, Malai Kallan(1954) featured M.G.
+Ramachandran (MGR) as the hero.Dilip Kumar played the lead role in Hindi adaptation Asad(1955).
 Every film that Herbie starred in was a Cinemas Production.
 He also acted in the film Veera Vijaya which is the last Sinhala film produced in India.
 In this film, Herbie became the first cinema boyfriend of Jeevarani Kurukulasuriya.

 In 1961, he made his maiden cinema direction with the film Daruwa Kageda.
 Then he acted and directed the films Suhada Divi Piduma (1962), Sudu Sande Kalu Wala (1963), and Samaje Api Okkoma Samanai (1964).
-In late years, he made dramatic roles after getting rid of the boyfriend character in 1974 film Lasanda, 1976 film Wasana and in his final film Bambara Kalapaya (1991).
-After retired from acting, Herbie worked as a manager at a cinema hall in Kurunegala.
+In his late years, Seneviratne played character roles in 1974 film Lasanda, 1976 film Wasana and in his final film Bambara Kalapaya (1991).
+After retiring from acting, Herbie worked as a manager at a cinema hall in Kurunegala.
 Later, he received the Lifetime Rana Thisara Award at the Sarasaviya Film Festival.